Composer out of memory errors

 Sometimes composer can experience an out of memory error during this process as the Servd Task Runner limits its maximum memory to 1.5GB.

-There are two things you can do to ensure that this is no longer a problem.
+There are a few things you can do to ensure that this is no longer a problem.

 You should always commit a composer.lock file.

 Servd requires a package called yiisoft/yii2-redis to be installed so that we're able to store your cache and session files in Redis.
 The task runner will check to see if you have already included it in your composer.json and composer.lock files.
-If it finds it, it doesn't need to do anything else and everyone can get on with their day.
+If it already exists, it doesn't need to do anything else and everyone can get on with their day.

 If it doesn't find it, it runs composer require yiisoft/yii2-redis.
 This kicks off a process which checks all of the versions of yii2-redis against all of the versions for your other dependencies to try to find any conflicts.
 It is this process which often causes out of memory errors.